Can I transfer files from OneDrive to Google Drive?

 Step 1.
 Download and run CBackup on your computer.
 Log in to it with the account you registered in the foregoing solution 1.

 Step 2.
-Click My Storage > + > Add Cloud in turn, then choose Google Drive and hit Add.
+Click Storage > + Add Cloud in turn, then choose Google Drive and hit Add.
 Then, follow the on-screen instruction to grant CBackup to access your cloud items.

 Step 3.
-After that, click the + button to select New Combined Cloud.
-In the pop-up window, customize the combined cloud name, tick all the Google Drive accounts you added just now to click Next.
+After that, click the + Add Combined Cloud.
+In the pop-up window, customize the combined cloud name, tick all the Google Drive accounts you added just now to click Next > Combine.

 Step 4.
 Then, your combined cloud will show in the cloud list.
-You can choose the combined cloud as a destination to backup files to cloud freely.
+You can click on Backup > Backup PC to Combined Cloud to choose the combined cloud as a destination to backup files to cloud freely.

-✎Note: To backup Windows to Google Drive with CBackup, we’ll explain some user-friendly features for you to use.
+Tips: To backup Windows to Google Drive with CBackup, we’ll explain some user-friendly features for you to use in Settings while creating backup task.

 Auto Backup: This helps you get rid of backing up files manually.
 You can set up automatic backup at a specific time for One time only, daily, weekly, or monthly.